 For Experienced Runners

-If you’ve been running for a while, then your body is probably pretty used to you running so you need to change things up to get your mile time down.
-You should add some speedwork to your training.
+If you’ve been running for a while, then your body is probably pretty used to running.
+Because you are already at a certain level of fitness, gains in mile time are harder to come by.
+But there is hope!
+Adding new facets to your training can make stronger and fitter.
+So change things up to get your mile time down.
+Start by adding speedwork to your training.

-In the end, what constitutes a good mile time for beginners can vary widely depending on where you’ve started.
+In the end, what constitutes a good mile time for beginners can vary widely depending on where you’re starting.
 If you’re like most people, you should be really pleased when you get your mile time under 9-10 minutes.

 I know when I first got back to running, I made it my goal to have a sub 8-minute-mile time that I could consistently sustain.
 One coach suggests that an 8-minute-mile is a good standard to have.

-But you have to figure out what works for you.
+But you have to figure out what works for you, and remember that your pace for a single mile will be much different than your mile pace for longer runs.
 What seems really slow to you might seem fast to someone else and vice versa.
 I’d encourage you to figure out what is a good mile time for you and worry less about other people.
 Be the best runner you can be!